dojo/docs/dijit/popup.rst

 Keyboard handling
 =================

 dijit/popup automatically listens for key presses on the ESC key as a way to cancel the highest pop-up and return to the parent node (which may itself be a pop-up).
 When the ESC key is pressed, the ``onCancel`` callback passed in the call to ``popup.open`` is called. dijit/popup also listens for the TAB key, and if it sees it, the entire stack of pop-ups is cancelled (in the case of menus, where one pop-up has opened another and so forth).

-Note that in neither of these cases does the dijit/popup code directly close any pop-ups—it just calls the ``onCancel`` callback defined in the call to ``popup.open``.
+Note that in neither of these cases does the dijit/popup code directly close any pop-ups.
+It just calls the ``onCancel`` callback defined in the call to ``popup.open``.
 That callback then is responsible for calling ``popup.close(popupWidget)``.

 Popup DOM node positioning
 ==========================